Kalan-Lab/codoff/README.md

                         plot will be made.
   -ns NUM_SIMS, --num-sims NUM_SIMS
                         Number of simulations to run [Default: 10000].
-  -r, --random-sampling
-                        Create null distribution of randomly sampled genes irrespective of their genomic position.
-Legacy option - to match results from <=v1.2.2.
   -v, --version         Print version and exist
   -x SEED, --seed SEED  Random seed for reproducible results [Default: 42].
 ```